Neal Dow: Later years

 After the election, Dow began to work with Republicans again in Maine to advance prohibition issues, and in 1884 he endorsed fellow Mainer and Republican candidate for president James G. Blaine.
 Blaine narrowly lost the election, the first Republican loss in 28 years, and many Republicans blamed the Prohibition Party, whose votes would have tipped New York (and with it the electoral college majority) to Blaine.
 Resentful Republicans in Maine refused to advance any more prohibition laws, and as a result Dow made his final break with the Republican Party in 1885.
 In the 1886 state election, he spoke fervently against his former party and in support of the Prohibitionist candidate for governor.
 In 1888, at the age of 84, Dow accepted the Prohibition Party nomination for mayor of Portland, an office he had held more than thirty years earlier.
 The Democrats were unable to decide on a candidate, so they endorsed their former enemy, Dow, in an effort to unseat the Republican incumbent.
-Many regular Democrats refused to support the fusion ticket, and Dow lost the election by 1934 votes to 3504.
+Many regular Democrats refused to support the fusion ticket, and Dow lost the election by 1,934 votes to 3,504.
 Later that year, Dow attended the 1888 Prohibition Party National Convention in Indianapolis.
 In a break from his erstwhile contempt for the former Confederacy, Dow called for sectional unity and "no more waving of the bloody shirt".
 He also spoke against the political expediency of the party backing women's suffrage, although he personally endorsed the idea.

 Cornelia Dow had died in 1883, but Dow's unmarried daughter, also named Cornelia, lived with him and assisted in temperance causes.
-In 1891, his son Frederick and his family moved in as well.
-Frederick remained active in his father's former Republican Party and was the editor of the Portland Evening Express.
+In 1891, his son Fred and his family moved in as well.
+Fred remained active in his father's former Republican Party and was the editor of the Portland Evening Express.
 Despite a fall from a horse in 1890, Dow continued in good health, reading and writing about his signature issue, but travelling less.
 On his ninetieth birthday in 1894, a large crowd gathered to celebrate him and his life's work.
 In 1895, he gave his final public speech, criticizing the city government for not enforcing the prohibition laws.
 He began to write his memoirs, The Reminiscences of Neal Dow: Recollections of Eighty Years, but died on October 2, 1897, before completing the book.
 Dow's body lay in state at the Second Parish Church in Portland before being buried in that city's Evergreen Cemetery.
 He had seen the rise of the prohibition movement and, as biographer Frank L. Byrne notes, proselytized the cause "more than any man of the 19th century".